 (3) If, in the opinion of the municipal planning approval authority, a proposed amendment to a decision constitutes a material change to a decision, the Municipal Planning Approval Authority must instruct the applicant in writing to make a new application for municipal planning approval.
-No. 1631 81 SCHEDULE 7 APPLICATION PROCESS FOR A DWELLING ON LAND DEMARCATED FOR THE SETTLEMENT IN AN UNSTRUCTURED MANNER BY A TRADITIONAL COMMUNITY OR INDIGENT HOUSEHOLDS (Section 53(2)) Persons who may make an application 1.
-An application for municipal planning approval for the erection of a dwelling house on land declared by the Municipality as land for the settlement in an unstructured manner by a traditional community or indigent households must be made by the head of the household.
-Lodging of application 2.(1) An application for municipal planning approval for the erection of a dwelling house on land declared by the Municipality as land for the settlement in an unstructured manner by a traditional community or indigent households must include - (a) the name and contact details of the applicant; - (b) the name of the household which the applicant represents; - (c) the name of the traditional area and of the isiGodi where the land is situated, if applicable; - (d) the name of the Inkosi of such traditional area and of the Induna of the such isiGodi, if applicable; (e) the approval of the Inkosi and Induna or other community leaders; (f) the GPS co-ordinates for the site to which the application applies with sufficient details to indicate its approximate extent; and (g) photographic evidence of the site.
+SCHEDULE 7 APPLICATION PROCESS FOR A DWELLING ON LAND DEMARCATED FOR THE SETTLEMENT OF INDIGENT HOUSEHOLDS (Section 53(2)) Persons who may make an application 1.(1) an application for municipal planning approval for the erection of a dwelling house on land declared by the Municipality as land for the settlement of indigent households must be made by the head of the household; Lodging of application 2.(1) An application for municipal planning approval for the erection of a dwelling house on land declared by the Municipality as land for the settlement of indigent households must include - (a) the name and contact details of the applicant; (b) the name of the household which the applicant represents; (c) the name of the traditional area and of the isiGodi where the land is situated, if applicable; (d) the name of the Inkosi of such traditional area and of the Induna of such isiGodi, if applicable; (e) the approval of the Inkosi and Induna or other community leaders; (f) the GPS co-ordinates for the site to which the application applies with sufficient details to indicate its approximate extent; and (g) photographic evidence of the site.

-(2) An application for municipal planning approval for the erection of a dwelling house on land declared by the Municipality as land for the settlement in an unstructured manner by a traditional community or indigent households must be lodged with - (a) the Municipal Planning Registrar; (b) another person designated by the Municipal Manager to receive applications for municipal planning approval; or (c) the Municipal Manager, if a Municipality has not appointed The Municipal Planning Registrar and the Municipal Manager has not appointed any other person to receive applications for municipal planning approval.
-Confirming availability of the site 3.(1) If the information is complete, the Municipal Planning Registrar must - (a) verify that the land forms part of land declared by the Municipality as land for the settlement in an unstructured manner by a traditional community or indigent households; and - (b) compare the application to the Municipality's records of - - (i) other applications and approvals for municipal planning approval in the same area; and (ii) land reserved for engineering services or social infrastructure in the area, to determine if the land is available for settlement.
+(2) An application for municipal planning approval for the erection of a dwelling house on land declared by the Municipality as land for the settlement of indigent households must be lodged with - (a) the Municipal Planning Registrar; (b) another person designated by the Municipal Manager to receive applications for municipal planning approval; or (c) the Municipal Manager, if a Municipality has not appointed The Municipal Planning Registrar and the Municipal Manager has not appointed any other person to receive applications for municipal planning approval.
+Confirming availability of the site 3.(1) If the information is complete, the Municipal Planning Registrar must - (a) verify that the land forms part of land declared by the Municipality as land for the settlement of indigent households; and (b) compare the application to the Municipality's records of - (i) other applications and approvals for municipal planning approval in the same area; and (ii) land reserved for engineering services or social infrastructure in the area, to determine if the land is available for settlement.